Configuring Realistic Vehicles #

-This is a checklist of technical specifications you would need out of a real vehicle for mapping it to Vehicle Physics Pro.
+This is a checklist of the main technical specifications you would need out of a real vehicle for configuring them in Vehicle Physics Pro.

 Some values are not widely available, but they may be estimated out of other specs and performance data.